Red-Devil404/my-mini-project/README.md

 ******Guides******:
-Just download the both python files database.py and main.py , open xamp and then phpmyadmin localhost and then make the database named people_db and run the script ->command to write by cmd-> python main.py
+Just download the both python files database.py and main.py , open xamp and then phpmyadmin localhost and then make the database named people_db and make a table for people and its columns as id,name, age make a table for fileanttente and its columns as id,name, priority make a table for reservations and its columns as id,name, place, place_type and then run the script ->command to write by cmd-> python main.py